george-hawkins/mkv-subtitles/README.md

 * `[crowd gasping]`
 * `[Paprika] There's someone who keeps`

-Note: in all case, I never deleted a line, I just deleted character, sometimes leaving completely blank lines - whether this is the correct approach, I don't know - but I didn't want to change the structure of the file.
+Note: in all case, I never deleted a line (except see blank-line issue below), I just deleted character, sometimes leaving completely blank lines - whether this is the correct approach, I don't know - but I didn't want to change the structure of the file.

 Things like `[in English] ...` tell you that the character is actually speaking English (even though in this case, it's a Japanese movie), so these lines can be removed completely (I just did a case-insensitive search for "english" and removed these few lines - well not removed entirely - as noted, I just removed the characters on the relevant lines).